 - Download and execute code from the internet

-If a VM has network access, malicious code can:
+If a sandbox has network access, malicious code can:

 - Send data to external servers